wso2/docs-ei/en/micro-integrator/docs/develop/creating-artifacts/using_docker_secrets.md

        testdockersecret:
          external: true
      ```

-     Upon creating docker-compose.yml you can deploy the services using the docker stack deploy command as follows.
+     Upon creating the `docker-compose.yml` file, you can deploy the services using the `docker stack deploy` command as follows:

      ```bash
      docker stack deploy -c <PATH_TO_DOCKER_COMPOSE_FILE> <STACK_NAME>
      ```

      See the [Docker guide](https://docs.docker.com/engine/swarm/secrets/#defining-and-using-secrets-in-compose-files) for more information on defining and using Docker secrets.

 ## Configuring the secrets' location